 - White point adjustment: the NIST traceable spectrometer guarantees that the camera produces accurate and repeatable luminance and colour data which can be used to tune the white point of the display.

-- Gamma curve adjustment: the Atlas will provide NIST-traceable data of each greyscale of the display to tune the gamma curve.
+- Gamma curve adjustment: the Titan will provide NIST-traceable data of each greyscale of the display to tune the gamma curve.

 - Response time analysis: the fast sampling light meter is fast and sensitive enough to measure both black – white / white – black as well as grey-to-grey transition times.